At your discretion, you may want to set this music to loop.

 I agreed to meet Bruce.
 He had claimed he just wanted a chance to apologize to me.

-He pulled a gun on me.
-He told me to use my knives to cut my dress off of my body.
+He locked it.
+Told me to take my knives and cut my dress off of my body while he watched.

 I had no choice.
 I started to do as he asked.
 But, mercifully, a car pulled in.